kubernetes/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

 {{< codenew file="admin/sched/my-scheduler.yaml" >}}

-In the above manifest, we have used a [Scheduler Configuration](/docs/reference/scheduling/config/) to customize the behavior of your scheduler implementation.
+In the above manifest, you use a [Scheduler Configuration](/docs/reference/scheduling/config/) to customize the behavior of your scheduler implementation.
 This configuration has been passed to the `kube-scheduler` during its initialization via `--config` command line argument.
 The configuration file has been embedded within the ConfigMap `my-scheduler-config` which has been injected to the scheduler